4 Helpful Considerations When Choosing Between the Best Outboard Motors

 2. Suzuki DF25

-This one brings better fuel efficiency with its battery-less EFI.
-Plus, it leaves no fuel exposed to the air and hence totally removes any chances of ethanol issues that usually come with small carbureted engines.
+This one offers better fuel efficiency with its battery-less EFI.
+Plus, it leaves no fuel exposed to the air, totally eliminating any chances of ethanol issues that usually come with small carbureted engines.
 Visit the manufacturer's website to check out all the details, including the price list.

 3. Yamaha F25